Xubuntu/wiki.xubuntu.org/content/website/twitter.md

 -   Before you retweet content from a user, do your best to make sure they are worthy of retweeting.
-If their content is often objectionable to most audiences (violence, nudity, harassment of other users, to name a few), we don\'t want to promote their tweets.
+If their content is often objectionable to most audiences (violence, nudity, harassment of other users, to name a few), we don't want to promote their tweets.
 -   Do not over-retweet (no more than 2-3 retweets per day).
 Most followers want to see news from the project, over-retweeting of content from other uses may reduce followers.